inf1ux/ubutton/README.md

 # ubutton
-A simple css button pack with different shapes and sizes
+A simple css button pack with different shapes and sizes.